olsarnow/wordpress-k8s/README.md

 you need access to a kubernetes cluster and kubetctl tool installed on your desktop.

+#### helm vs. kubectl

+If you'd prefer to use Helm instead of kubectl, simply go to the "helm" directory, edit the values.yaml file as needed, and install the three building blocks.
+Done!
+Otherwise, proceed as described.

 #### Create Kubernetes Secrets for MySQL Password

 First, create a Kubernetes secret that will store the MySQL database password securely.
 Replace "RANDOMPASSWORD" with a strong password: